 There are two ways that you can leverage Wayback imagery; using the online archive, or using the Wayback app.
 The Wayback app is the easiest and recommended way to get the most out of Wayback imagery.

-The Wayback app is the best way to browse archived versions of imagery using a timeline and list.
-Versions that resulted in local changes are presented based on location and scale.
-You can preview changes by hovering or selecting individual layers.
+The World Imagery Wayback app is the best way to browse archived versions of imagery.
+The app displays a timeline and list, letting you browse all archived versions based on location and scale.
+You can focus on only imagery with local changes, preview preview imagery by hovering or selecting individual layers, or use swipe mode to explore further.
 Choose one or more Wayback layers to place them in a queue, when finished you can add them to a new ArcGIS online web map.

 Step 2 – Zoom to your area of interest